akhilannan/pbir-utils/README.md

 ## Usage

-To get started, clone the repository and refer to the `examples/example_usage.ipynb` file.
+To get started, refer to the `examples/example_usage.ipynb` file.